Move to the Universal GUI

 Moving from a 2-tier to a 3-tier architecture disconnects the front end from the databases.
 For Thinkwise, Indicium is the secure spider in the web between the front end and the database.

-Indicium is Thinkwise's Web API that handles requests from the outside world.
+Indicium is Thinkwise's Web API that handles requests from external applications.
 It facilitates all connections to a variety of data sources and exposes them to clients on location.

 What is a Web API